 — Adam Rogers, Content Marketing Manager at Kayako

 Phone calls are very old-school.
-You won’t catch a millennial actually talking on a smartphone.
+You won’t catch a millennial talking on a smartphone.
 However, your customers may want to speak with a customer service agent.
 Talkdesk is a good solution, offering VOIP customer service software.

-Pros: Talkdesk creates call log.
+Pros: Talkdesk creates a call log.
 The app makes it easy for you to find the customer call you’re looking for.
 You can have several lines feed into your Talkdesk account.
 This customer service software gets high marks for reliability.
 It is also easy to use.

 Cons: Users report that the software can glitch, forcing you to restart.
 The call transcriptions are imperfect (as anyone who uses Siri or Hey Google has experienced).
 However, users did appreciate this feature.
-There have also been some complaints about Talkdesk’s own customer support.
+There have also been some complaints about Talkdesk’s customer support.

 5. Pure Chat

 Pros: Pure Chat saves transcripts of your customer communications.
 The software creates a log so you can track your chat metrics.
 There are lots of customizable features.
-In addition, you can manage multiple chats in real time.
+In addition, you can manage multiple chats in real-time.

 “Pure Chat has more than 100,000 small business customers who love how simple our live chat software is to use.
-We made our tool with small business in mind and created mobile apps right off the bat.
+We made our tool with small businesses in mind and created mobile apps right off the bat.
 So, business owners who are on the go and strapped for time can offer amazing customer service from anywhere.”

 — Arielle Hurst, Marketing Lead at Pure Chat

 Sprout Social is a social media customer service software platform that supports interactions between brands and their customers.
 This platform provides more than customer service software, and you might want to take advantage of the other Sprout Social features.
 But don’t discount it as a tool for social media customer support.
 You can check out Sprout Social with a free trial.